 The TARGET BP Clinical Program

-Under a Clinical Trial Application (CTA), Ablative Solutions is studying the Peregrine Kit for hypertension with targeted delivery of alcohol, an investigational medicinal product.
-The global TARGET BP I trial is a multi-center, blinded, randomized, sham-controlled trial to evaluate the safety and efficacy of ASI’s drug-device combination therapy for the treatment of uncontrolled hypertension despite pharmacologic treatment, in conjunction with antihypertensive medical therapy.
-Enrollment in the company’s randomized global TARGET BP I multi-center trial began in the U.S. and European centers in 2019.
-Enrollment was completed in April of 2023.
+Under a Clinical Trial Application (CTA), Ablative Solutions is studying the Peregrine System Kit for hypertension with targeted delivery of alcohol, an investigational medicinal product.
+The global TARGET BP I trial is a multi-center, blinded, randomized, sham-controlled trial to evaluate the safety and efficacy of ASI’s drug-device for the treatment of uncontrolled hypertension despite pharmacologic treatment, in conjunction with antihypertensive medical therapy.
+Enrollment in the company’s randomized global TARGET BP I multi-center trial began in the U.S. and European centers in 2019 with enrollment into the randomized cohort complete in May 2023 and long term follow up remains ongoing.1

 Data from the TARGET BP I trial will be used to seek approval in Europe and the United States for the product's use for the treatment of hypertension, in conjunction with medical therapy.

-The purpose of the trial is to investigate the safety and preliminary efficacy of the alcohol drug product when used for transcatheter alcohol-mediated renal denervation to treat patients with uncontrolled blood pressure.
-Participants will include patients who do not take antihypertensive medication and those on 1-2 antihypertensive medications who will stop taking these medications for 3 months during the trial, in order to clearly evaluate the benefit of the procedure alone in managing high blood pressure.
-Enrollment has completed for this trial, which is currently in the follow-up phase.
+The purpose of the trial was to investigate the safety and preliminary efficacy of the alcohol drug product when used for transcatheter alcohol-mediated renal denervation to treat patients with uncontrolled blood pressure while not taking anti-hypertensive medications.
+Participants include patients who do not take antihypertensive medication and those on 1-2 antihypertensive medications who will stop taking these medications for 3 months during the trial, in order to clearly evaluate the benefit of the procedure alone in managing high blood pressure.
+The randomized, sham-controlled phase of the trial was followed by a crossover phase, where patients who were randomized to the sham control arm had the opportunity to receive active treatment.
+The randomized controlled phase is complete, and results have demonstrated that alcohol-mediated renal denervation is safe and modest blood pressure lowering has been achieved in the treatment arm at 2 months.
+Antihypertensive medication burden was lower in the renal denervation group through 12 months.
+The reduced medication burden observed in the renal denervation group, relative to the sham control group, may be due to better blood pressure control associated with renal denervation and a reduced need for medications.
+This observation suggests a renal denervation treatment effect and potential benefit for the patient up to 12 months post-procedure5.

 2Persu et al, Chemical Renal Denervation with Alcohol – Long Term Results From the Peregrine Post-Market Study, Journal of Hypertension: June 2018 – Vol 36- Issue – p. e123